-Due to the COVID-19 pandemic, portions of Applied's employees worldwide are working remotely, with some of them under shelter-in-place orders and other restrictions.
+Due to the ongoing COVID-19 pandemic, Applied continues to support workplace flexibility such as remote work where possible.
 Business continuity plans are in effect in order to mitigate potential impact on Applied's control environment and its operating and disclosure controls and procedures.
 The design of business continuity plans, which include remote access to secure data when needed, allow for remote and reliable execution of Applied's operating and disclosure controls and procedures.

-Applied evaluated the impact of the COVID-19 pandemic on its internal control over financial reporting.
-During the second quarter of fiscal 2020, there were no changes in the internal control over financial reporting, as such term is defined in Rule 13a-15(f) of the Exchange Act, that materially affected, or are reasonably likely to materially affect, Applied's internal control over financial reporting.
+Applied evaluated the impact of the ongoing COVID-19 pandemic on its internal control over financial reporting.
+During the third quarter of fiscal 2021, there were no changes in the internal control over financial reporting, as such term is defined in Rule 13a-15(f) of the Exchange Act, that materially affected, or are reasonably likely to materially affect, Applied's internal control over financial reporting.